Achievable logoAchievable logo

 Typically posted for the longer term and lacks the immediacy of a real-time conversation

-Examples of static content include blogs and social media profiles.
-FINRA treats these communications similarly to retail communications.
-In most circumstances, they must be pre-approved by a principal prior to posting and may be required to file a copy with FINRA.
+Examples include blogs and social media profiles.
+FINRA generally treats static content like retail communications.
+In most cases, it must be pre-approved by a principal before posting and may need to be filed with FINRA.

 Interactive communications